shaikshavali-chitraganti/shaikshavali-chitraganti.github.io/misc.md

 **Workshop or Conference activity**
 <hr style="margin-top: -1em; margin-bottom: 1em;">
+[4] Co-coordinator of AICTE-QIP-PG certificate program on "Robotics", IIT Palakkad, July - December 2025

 [3] Coordinator of an Indo-Norway Workshop on "Sensing, Communication and Control Systems for Industrial Automation Applications (IN-SCOCOS)" at IIT Palakkad, February 2024

-[2] Chair of session on "Networked control" at the 9th Indian Control Conference, December 2023.
+[2] Chair of session on "Networked control" at the 9th Indian Control Conference, December 2023

 [1] Co-chair of session on "Optimal control" at the 9th Indian Control Conference, December 2023